TRUE AND FALSE

 [Paul the apostle speaking] “For such people are false apostles, deceitful workers, masquerading as apostles of Christ.
 And no wonder, for Satan himself masquerades as an angel of light.
 It is not surprising, then, if his servants also masquerade as servants of righteousness.
 Their end will be what their actions deserve.”
 2 Corinthians 11:13-15

 If you look at an advertisement for a psychic or a fortune teller, it will usually entice people by appealing to their fears (the need to control), lust (a consuming desire, an addiction that becomes a god in one’s life), pride ("Oh, you are SO gifted, you will go far"), or greed (the endless need to acquire more).
 There have been times when I have seen appeals to the same motives in churches.

 Can false prophets have supernatural power or abilities?

 I know it will upset some people when I say this, but yes, sometimes they can.

 Much of false prophecy, fortune telling, and psychic reading is really showmanship mixed with trickery and the ability to read body language.
 (Recently, science has confirmed the idea that your facial expressions and body language can reveal a lot about what you are thinking.)
 So, sometimes it's entirely a hoax, an elaborate scheme.
 But sometimes it's truly demonic.
 Even then, a psychic or fortune teller may not be knowingly in league with demons.
-Many think they are dealing with “good spirits,” or angels, or that they only use the information they get with good intentions, but Scripture says that Satan can even disguise himself as an "angel of light" (2 Cor.
+Many think they are dealing with “good spirits,” or angels, or that they only use the information they get with good intentions, but let's remember that Scripture says Satan can even disguise himself as an "angel of light" (2 Cor.
 11:14).

 WHO IS GREATER?